-• Will you do anything differently after hearing Esther's story?
+• Will you do anything differently after hearing Mutoni's story?
 What?

-Esther grew up great!
-By trying hard, Esther became a health worker and role model in her community.
+Mutoni grew up great!
+By trying hard, Mutoni became a health worker and role model in her community.

-Esther married a man whom she met in school.
+Mutoni married a man whom she met in school.
 She admired how he respected his younger sisters, always encouraging them to finish school.
 She knew he would do the same for his future daughters and sons one day.
 She also enjoyed talking with him.
 Even after many years of marriage, they still talk together often.

-When Esther and her husband first married, his family wanted them to have a baby right away.
+When Mutoni and her husband first married, his family wanted them to have a baby right away.
 They discussed their plans with his family to wait for two years, and they agreed after hearing a clear plan.
-Over time, Esther and her husband had two children.
+Over time, Mutoni and her husband had two children.
 They decided that their family was complete with two children, so they visited a health centre to learn how to stop having more children.

-Esther makes sure that her daughter and son have the same opportunities to go to school, learn and grow up great.
-Every night, Esther says to her daughter and son,
+Mutoni makes sure that her daughter and son have the same opportunities to go to school and learn.
+Every night, Mutoni says to her daughter and son,